allbridge-io/allbridge-core-js-sdk/documentation/core-sdk-api.md

   /**
    * Payment method for the gas fee.
    *
-   * WITH_NATIVE_CURRENCY - gas fee will be added to transaction as native token
+   * WITH_NATIVE_CURRENCY - gas fee will be added to transaction as native tokens value
-   * WITH_STABLECOIN - gas fee will be added to transaction amount *
+   * WITH_STABLECOIN - gas fee will be deducted from the transaction amount *
    * Optional.
    * WITH_NATIVE_CURRENCY by default.